 He held research and teaching positions in several countries such as Italy, Iraq, Iran, France and the UK, and has also extensively published and disseminated research results in prominent peer-reviewed journals and public media around the world.

 His recent book entitled Republican Islam (London: I.B.
 Tauris 2016) is dedicated to a comparative study of Republican political philosophy and the role of religion, in particular Islamic political thought.

 In the quality of the interim director of the Diplomatic Studies Programme, Dr Nick Pay was in charge of all student recruitments for the academic year 2020-2021.
 This campaign resulted in achieving outstanding results such as an unprecedented milestone of gender parity among the recruited students and a significant rise in the number of students from under-represented minorities and the global south countries.

-Vahid also lectures at The Oxford Experience course and public and short courses on topics such as Terrorism in the Contemporary World, Religion and Politics and Media, Public Opinion and Democracy, and tutors three short courses: Ethnic and Religious Conflicts, Political Islam and Religion and Politics.
+Vahid also lectures at The Oxford Experience course and public and short courses on topics such as Terrorism in the Contemporary World, Religion and Politics and Media, Public Opinion and Democracy, and tutors three short courses: Ethnic and Religious Conflicts, Political Islam and Religion and Environment.